Cincinnati vs. Tulane NCAA Football Odds, Plays and Insights | October 30, 2021

 - When Tulane scores more than 14.6 points, it is 2-5 against the spread and 1-6 overall.

-- When Tulane amasses more than 296.4 yards, the team is 2-5 against the spread and 1-6 overall.

-- The Green Wave have 16 giveaways this season, while the Bearcats have 19 takeaways .
+- This season the Green Wave have 16 turnovers, three fewer than the Bearcats have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.